 The following is a self-quiz to help you remember some of the key points covered here.
 Try taking the quiz, then look at the answers.
-If you have any questions, or something isn’t clear, talk to your doctor or nurse.
+If you have any questions, or something isn’t clear, talk to your cancer care team.

 1. To help prevent and control long-term swelling, you should remember the hand and arm precautions: